hris-front-end-team/demo-azure-active-directory-wsfederation/README.md

 ##### Notes

-\* Authentication/authorization can be controlled by `[Microsoft.AspNetCore.Authorization.Authorize()]` attribute.
+\* (`II`) Authentication/authorization can be controlled by `[Microsoft.AspNetCore.Authorization.Authorize()]` attribute.

-† By default, the authentication cookie's name is `.AspNetCore.Cookies`.
+† (`IV`) By default, the authentication cookie's name is `.AspNetCore.Cookies`.
 It is is possible to configure a different name (`cookieOptions.Cookie.Name`).

-‡ If _sliding expiration_ is configured, there's an extra bit of logic.
+‡ (`VI`) If _sliding expiration_ is configured, there's an extra bit of logic.
 A new cookie with a new expiration time is re-issued if a request happened at moment which is more than halfway through the expiration window.

-§ By default, the ADFS redirects to `/signin-wsfed` location of the web service.
+§ (`XII`) By default, the ADFS redirects to `/signin-wsfed` location of the web service.
 This location is configurable (a setting in ADFS **AND** a matching value in `wsFederationOptions.CallbackPath`).
 The location is handled by `WsFederation`'s middleware automatically.

 ### Variant 1